GluuFederation/tutorials/cederling/react/react-cedarling-rbac-integration-authorization.md

 ## Step 6: Protect Actions and Components

-Let's use above tool to protect elements.
+Use React Hook to protect actions and components.
 Your ID Token should have `role` claim. it can be one value like `role: admin` or array like `role: ["admin", "manager"]`, both are valid.
 Check [Cedarling entities document](https://github.com/JanssenProject/jans/blob/main/docs/cedarling/cedarling-entities.md#role-entity) for more details about role entity creation and usage.

 Below is example of Task React Page: